jpcposts/jpcposts.github.io/_posts/2023/2023-11-10-enhancing_security_faillock_fail2ban.md

 Replace `filter-name`, `port`, `protocol`, and `path/to/logfile` with appropriate values for your system.

+This configuration will monitor the `/var/log/secure` log file for SSH-related authentication failure events (using the `sshd` filter).
+If an IP address fails to authenticate three times within the specified time frame, Fail2Ban will block access to the SSH port for that IP address for one hour using an IPTables rule (`iptables` action).

 Below is an example using sample/default information for configuring a fail2ban jail in the `jail.conf` configuration file :

 ```bash